 |Day 4||Avignon, the Luberon, and Villages||Aix en Provence|

-Welcome to France!
-The adventure begins with your arrival in Paris, from where you'll catch a direct TGV (high-speed train) for a three-hour journey to the famous Provence region, located in the southeast of the country, or you'll fly directly from Paris to Marseille.
+The adventure begins with your arrival in Paris, from where you'll catch a direct TGV (high-speed train) for a three-hour journey to the famous Provence region, located in the southeast of the country, or you'll fly direct from Paris to Marseille.
 If you do fly into Marseille, you'll then transfer 19 miles (30 km) north to Aix-en-Provence, a university city and the former capital of Provence.
 You can also pick up your rental car directly at the airport.

 "Aix," as it's commonly known, is a city set in an exceptional geographic location, amid the picturesque charm of the surrounding villages.
 The rural landscapes here, famous for their vineyards, lavender-blanketed fields, and limestone cliffs of Sainte Victoire Mountain, have been immortalized in the works of painters such as Cezanne, Picasso, and Kandinsky.
 Over four days you'll be able to immerse yourself in this city, enjoying all the culture and beauty for which it is deservedly famous.

 You'll be lodging in the historic city center.
-Even though you might be tired from your journey, save enough energy to check out the neighborhood dining scene, where you'll find everything from intimate bistros and chic gastropubs to fine-dining eateries serving contemporary French and fusion cuisine.
+Even though you might be tired from your journey, tonight you'll dine out at one of the fine restaurants that we recommend in this neighborhood.
+In the center, you have everything from intimate bistros and chic gastropubs to fine-dining eateries serving contemporary French and fusion cuisine.

 Today you'll uncover the rich heritage, art, and culture that defines the famous city of Aix-en-Provence.
 On a two-hour walking tour, you'll stroll a labyrinth of narrow streets, passing historic fountains as your expert guide points out both famous and hidden gems.

-After both today's walking tour and tomorrow's activities, you'll have time to enjoy the city however you see fit.
+After the walking tour and the day after, you'll have time to enjoy the city however you see fit.